Historical Notes | Publications | Architectural Salvage | Bibliography

 PACIFIC HOMES, Los Angeles CA

 Between 1908 and 1939, Sears Roebuck and Company marketed over 450 different models of homes by mail order catalog.
-From 1908 to 1915 Sears sold only plans.
-Materials wre provided initially by Gordon-Van Tine; in 1911 Sears purchased its first lumber mill at Cairo IL and in 1915 purchased a millwork plant in Norwood OH.
-In 1916 Sears began marketing precut homes or kits, at the same time offering mortgages in hopes of attracting customers who did not have the cash to purchase Aladdin or Gordon-Van Tine precut homes.
+From 1908 to 1915 Sears sold only plans and bulk materials.
+Sears and introduced precut homes or kits in its Modern Homes Catalog. .
+In 1916, Sears published a small catalog of “Ready-Made” Simplex Sectional buildings.
+In the fall of 1917, Sears began to offer mortgages in hopes of attracting customers who did not have the cash to purchase Aladdin or Gordon-Van Tine precut homes.
 Sears soon discovered that the mortgage business was even more profitable than the housing business.
 However, due to financial losses during the Depression, Sears discontinued mortgage financing in 1933, and continued to market precut homes of simplified design and lesser quality until 1940.
 Sears sold an estimated 60-70,000 homes from 1908 to 1940.
-A set of 12 building plans titled "Sears Modern Homes" with a 1941 date has been discovered, but it is not known whether any of these home plans were marketed.
-Post World War II Sears began marketing a limited number of partially prefabricated models under the brand name "Homart" (from HOMan and ARThington streets where the main Chicago office was located.)
-These did not seem to have popular appeal, and were discontinued around 1951.
+A set of 12 building plans titled “Sears Modern Homes” with a 1941 date has been discovered, and some of these were built in Elyria, Ohio.
+In 1949-51 Sears began marketing 12 sectional models under the brand name “Homart” (from HOMan and ARThington streets, where the main Chicago office was located.)
+Although no later catalogs have become available to researchers, we know of Chicago area Homart homes from 1954 and 1965.

 Rebecca Hunter